elektito/hodhod/README.md

-# About Gemplex
+# About Hodhod

-Gemplex is a Gemini server, capable of serving multiple capsules.
+Hodhod is a Gemini server, capable of serving multiple capsules.
 Apart from static content, it also supports serving dynamic content through CGI scripts.

-Gemplex is still far from being battle-tested and feature complete.
+Hodhod is still far from being battle-tested and feature complete.
 Check the "Completion Status" section to find out more.

 # Completion Status

-The following features are planned for Gemplex.
+The following features are planned for Hodhod.

  - [x] Serve static content
  - [x] Serve dynamic content through CGI